ekle/waveshareFontGenerator/README.md

 As the epaper lib support only non-proportional fonts, finding the correct width can be tricky.
 You can configure the sizes with command line arguments (`go run main.go -h`).

-GO 1.13 is needed to compile this tool.
+GO 1.22 is needed to compile this tool.

 ## Usage example:

 `go run main.go -f /usr/share/fonts/myfont.ttf > myCustomFont.h`

+or

+`go run github.com/ekle/waveshareFontGenerator@master`